mestergruppen/job-application-2021/README.md

 # Mestergruppen Job Application

-This is a simple Spring Boot application set up with Spring Web.
+This is a simple Spring Boot application with Spring Web included.
-A controller, an `Event` type and a very simple job queue and Spring Scheduler is already set up.
+A controller, an `Event` type, a very simple job queue and a Spring Scheduler is already set up.
 For the actual task, this is just a starting point, and you will have to write and change all the code necessary to fulfill the task requirements below.
 Your implementation will be evaluated and considered as a replacement for